iviarcio/RVTensor/RVMath-Spec.md

 === Quantization

 In Machine Learning frameworks, tensors can be implemented in a quantized format, where integer values are used to approximate the original floating-point numbers.
-Unlike some operations that might automatically adjust scales to accommodate quantized values, RVMath's integer operations require explicit handling.
+Unlike some operations that might automatically adjust scales to accommodate quantized values, RVTensor's integer operations require explicit handling.
 Quantization points, or q-point values, must be explicitly provided to each operator, ensuring accurate processing in line with each operator's specific requirements.

-To transition a network with quantized tensors to RVMath, it's necessary to employ explicit RESCALE operators wherever there's a change in quantization scale.
+To transition a network with quantized tensors to RVTensor, it's necessary to employ explicit RESCALE operators wherever there's a change in quantization scale.
 This approach simplifies quantized operations to integer-only computations.
-The RESCALE operation in RVMath is crucial for adjusting values across different precisions.
+The RESCALE operation in RVTensor is crucial for adjusting values across different precisions.
 Defined through a combination of integer multiplication, addition, and bit shifting, this operator allows for precise scaling adjustments.
-RVMath accommodates two multiplier precisions: 16-bit and 32-bit, ensuring calculations stay within the bounds of a 64-bit accumulator and that the end result remains within a 32-bit range.
+RVTensor accommodates two multiplier precisions: 16-bit and 32-bit, ensuring calculations stay within the bounds of a 64-bit accumulator and that the end result remains within a 32-bit range.
 This design choice prevents overflow and ensures the final outcome is accurately represented within the system's computational limits.